-This article presents a few key pieces of advice from a Community Care Inform Adults and Community Care Inform Children’s guide on managing professional boundaries in social work.
+This article presents a few key pieces of advice from a Community Care Inform Adults and Community Care Inform Children’s guide on managing professional boundaries in social work, last updated in August 2021.
 The full guide covers the boundaries social workers observe, how to manage them, and how to deal with situations when boundaries have been crossed.
 Inform Children subscribers can access the full content here.
 Inform Adults subscribers can access the full content here.
 The guide is written by Frank Cooper, a social worker working with clients with substance misuse issues in the criminal justice sector.

 As with all professions, social workers are expected to uphold key boundaries to protect themselves, their clients and the organisation they work for.
 These boundaries are meant to ensure that relationships between social workers and clients remain professional, even when working on very personal and difficult issues.